Lorcana-tools/LorcanaPygres/README.md

 I am not affiliated with the lorcana api.
 And all copyrights beyond to their respective owners. i.e. Disney, Ravensburger, etc.  I am an enthusiast, just expanding the playability of the game.

+To install, use pip install LorcanaPygres

+Copy the ENV_EXAMPLE as .env, and modify for your installation.

+python(3) create_db_schema.py
+python(3) ravensurger_api.py

+You will need to have postgres installed, with the configuration added to the .env.
+You will also need to have your initial ravensburger api token available for the first run.
+You can get this using MITMProxy, along with the handheld client on an iPhone or Android.
+It will be the authentication token passed in the first api call.

 # Update - 10/19/2024

 Complete overhaul of postgres database.
 It now uses Ravensburgs actual data.
 Scripts are updated to handle this new data source.
 Added encrypted to sensitive fields in database.